Thursday, October 17, 2024

 3a) TRUTH 1: Go ahead and have awkward conversations about the deep stuff.

-When small details lead to deeply knowing someone, be thankful and consider finding out deep things about a person as a gift.
-May it be a gift that your whole group gifts one another with abundance.
+When small details lead to deeply knowing someone, be thankful and consider this as a gift.
+May it be a gift that your whole group gives to one another with abundance.

 But getting there can be a chore.
 Going deep takes safety.
 Safety takes time and risk.
-It’s easy to keep conversation surface level.
-It’s also easy to fake deepness by saying spiritual and emotional phrases, not really sharing our hearts.
-Don’t be afraid to ask follow up questions to what someone says and go one step further than what they said.
+It’s easy to keep conversation surface-level.
+It’s also easy to fake depth by saying spiritual and emotional phrases, not really sharing our hearts.
+Don’t be afraid to ask follow-up questions to what someone says and go one step further than what they said.
 If we’re going to be transformed by our time in a group, we’re going to have to get honest: honest about our anger, honest about relationships—family, friends, romantic, platonic—honest about our hurts.

 Anyone reading this can be a shepherd of hearts and healer of souls with good, open-ended questions.
 For low-hanging fruit, ask the “therapist question” that gets used in so many parodies, but it’s cliche because it’s a good question: “How did that make you feel?”
 It’s a great question to start down a productive and intimacy-creating rabbit hole.
 And Ed Welch’s advice is to